About The Author

 Phase 3: Align

 Now that the plan is defined, the incoming CIO needs to prepare for execution.
-This will require alignment executives, stakeholders, PMO and business leaders.
+This will require alignment with executives, stakeholders, the PMO and business leaders.
 It also requires that the IT staff, vendors and service providers are positioned for execution.
 Additionally, communications will need to be made to ensure everyone is aware of the upcoming initiatives, activities and commitments.

 In my situation, the IT organization was severely understaffed and the business units had strategic initiatives that had not been addressed by IT for a couple of years.
 The business units were eager to get these initiatives going.
 The challenge was how to support the day to day work, enhancements and strategic work without affecting the business.
 For the strategic initiatives, I ended up using outside vendors.
 For the day to day support and enhancement work, I leveraged our internal teams.
 The incoming CIO will need to continue to "Run the Business" while working to "Transform" and "Grow" the business.